- Garden / Landscaping / Patio — 230

-6 Eco-Friendly Ideas to Beautify and Liven Up Your Home Sweet Home
+6 Eco-Friendly Ideas to Beautify and Living Up Your Home Sweet Home

 “There’s no place like home…” everyone has heard this phrase a million times, but it doesn’t mean it’s true for every home.
 You may have seen homes you’d rather be in than yours.
 But, instead of envying that better home or spending months of your savings to go on vacation, why not set your home up to be just as comfy and beautiful?
 That way, you can live, play and flourish in a home you love, are proud to show off, and can’t wait to come back to every day.

-Instead of simply loading up your home with every random piece of furniture seen in ads and catalogues, you should aim for a win-win by personalising and beautifying your home with eco-friendly options.
+Instead of simply loading up your home with every random piece of furniture seen in ads and catalogs, you should aim for a win-win by personalizing and beautifying your home with eco-friendly options.
 If you are in doubt that this is possible, read on:

 Choose eco-friendly furniture

 If the idea of buying used furniture doesn’t appeal to you for personal reasons, nothing is stopping you from buying brand new if that’s what it takes to turn your home into your dream haven.
-But you can still take the environment into consideration by purchasing only furniture that is made from FSC-certified wood.
+But you can still consider the environment by purchasing the only furniture that is made from FSC-certified wood.

 The FSC's 'tick tree' logo on a product indicates that it was crafted from sustainably-sourced wood.
 Buying these items in its own little way contributes to the fight against deforestation.
 There are furniture types that are made through other eco-friendly processes, so be sure to ask the seller.

 New eco-friendly furniture can be used to upgrade not just the inside of your home but also the outside.
 For your outdoor area, you can opt for Modern Patio Furniture, outdoor dining sets, planters, or whatever else you feel your space needs for better comfort and style.